Adenike-Ade/DSA-_project-KMS-case-study/README.md

 8. Adam Hart is the corporate customer with the most orders between 2009 to 2012, placing a total order of 27.

-9. The top consumer customer is Emily phan
+9. The consumer customer with tge highest profit is Emily phan having a profit of 34,005.439

 10. A whooping 573 customers returned purchased items, below are the names of 10 of them:
     - Tamara Dehlen